ImkeDekkers/Buurtvergelijker/README.md

 # Buurtvergelijker
 The R Shiny dashboard is designed to give insights into open data published by several Dutch governmental institutions.
 The dashboard contains four different tabs for different subjects, namely amenities, health, crime and traffic incidents.
-It is designed for Dutch citizens who want to gain more insights into their own neighborhood and to be able to compare their neighborhood to comparable neighborhoods.
+It is designed for Dutch citizens who want to gain more insights into their own neighborhood and to be able to compare their neighborhood to similar neighborhoods.
 Comparable neighborhoods can be selected using the same degree of urbanization or income.

 ## Included visualizations
 - Leaflet maps